HO-CTO/sre-monitoring-as-code/example-apps/sre-demo-java-app/README.md

 docker run -ti -p 8081:8080 sre-demo-java-app
 ```

-Navigate to http://localhost:8081 and the application should serve a simple HTML page for testing purposes.
+Navigate to http://localhost:8081/actutor/prometheus and you should be able to see your metrics in a prometheus format.

 ## How to integrate with MaC